Responsibility to protect: Definition

-The above paragraphs in the 2005 World Summit Outcome Document serve as the basis for the inter-governmental agreement to the responsibility to protect.
-The General Assembly adopted the 2005 World Summit Outcome Document in its resolution 60/1 of 2005.
-The body subsequently committed to continue consideration of the responsibility to protect with its Resolution A/Res/63/308 of October 2009.
-The UN Security Council first reaffirmed the responsibility to protect in Resolution 1674 (2006) on the protection of civilians in armed conflict, recalling in particular paragraphs 138 and 139 of the Summit Outcome regarding the responsibility to protect populations from genocide, war crimes, ethnic cleansing and crimes against humanity.
+The above paragraphs in the 2005 World Summit Outcome Document serve as the basis for the intergovernmental agreement on the responsibility to protect.
+The UN General Assembly adopted the 2005 World Summit Outcome Document in its 2005 Resolution 60/1.
+The Assembly subsequently committed to continue considering the responsibility to protect with Resolution A/Res/63/308 of October 2009.
+The UN Security Council first reaffirmed the responsibility to protect in Resolution 1674 (2006)—on the protection of civilians in armed conflict—recalling in particular paragraphs 138 and 139 of the 2005 Summit Outcome Document about the responsibility to protect populations from genocide, war crimes, ethnic cleansing, and crimes against humanity.

 Scope and limitations

-The report of the International Commission on Intervention and State Sovereignty, which first articulated the responsibility to protect in its December 2001 Report, envisioned a wide scope of application in its articulation of the principle.
-This included "overwhelming natural or environmental catastrophes, where the state concerned is either unwilling or unable to cope, or call for assistance, and significant loss of life is occurring or threatened."
+The report of the International Commission on Intervention and State Sovereignty, which first articulated the responsibility to protect in its December 2001 report, envisioned a wide scope of application in its articulation of the principle.
+This scope included "overwhelming natural or environmental catastrophes, where the state concerned is either unwilling or unable to cope, or call for assistance, and significant loss of life is occurring or threatened."

-Heads of State and Government at the 2005 World Summit refined the scope of the responsibility to protect to the four crimes mentioned in paragraphs 138 and 139, namely genocide, war crimes, ethnic cleansing and crimes against humanity, which are commonly referred to as 'atrocity crimes' or 'mass atrocity crimes'.
+Heads of state and government at the 2005 World Summit refined the scope of the R2P to the four crimes mentioned in paragraphs 138 and 139 of the Outcome Document—namely genocide, war crimes, ethnic cleansing, and crimes against humanity—which are commonly referred to as 'atrocity crimes' or 'mass atrocity crimes'.

-As per the Secretary-General's 2009 Report on the Responsibility to Protect, Implementing the Responsibility to Protect, "The responsibility to protect applies, until Member States decide otherwise, only to the four specified crimes and violations: genocide, war crimes, ethnic cleansing and crimes against humanity...To try to extend it to cover other calamities, such as HIV/AIDS, climate change or the response to natural disasters, would undermine the 2005 consensus and stretch the concept beyond recognition or operational utility."
+As stated in the Secretary-General's 2009 report on the responsibility to protect, Implementing the Responsibility to Protect:

+The responsibility to protect applies, until Member States decide otherwise, only to the four specified crimes and violations: genocide, war crimes, ethnic cleansing, and crimes against humanity ...
+To try to extend it to cover other calamities, such as HIV/AIDS, climate change or the response to natural disasters, would undermine the 2005 consensus and stretch the concept beyond recognition or operational utility.

-The focused scope is part of what the UN Secretary-General has termed a "narrow but deep approach" to the responsibility to protect: A narrow application to four crimes, but a deep approach to response, employing the wide array of prevention and protection instruments available to Member States, the United Nations system, regional and subregional organizations and civil society.
+The focused scope is part of what the UN Secretary-General has termed a "narrow but deep approach" to the responsibility to protect: a narrow application to four crimes, but a deep approach to responding, employing the wide array of instruments for prevention and protection that are available to member states, the United Nations system, regional and subregional organizations, and civil society.

 Three pillars

-The responsibility to protect consists of three important and mutually-reinforcing pillars, as articulated in the 2009 Report of the Secretary-General on the issue, and which build off paragraphs 138 and 139 of the 2005 World Summit Outcome Document and the intergovernmental agreement to the principle:
+The responsibility to protect consists of three important and mutually-reinforcing pillars, as articulated in the 2009 report of the Secretary-General on the issue, which build on paragraphs 138 and 139 of the 2005 World Summit Outcome Document and the intergovernmental agreement on principle: